Moss Airport, Rygge: Development since 2000

 The Civil Aviation Authority introduced a non-flight limitation on the airport from 23 to 07, out of consideration for the airport's neighbors.
 This was despite the municipal councils in Råde and Rygge supporting night flights.
 The decision was appealed, with the airport wanting to operate from 06:30 to 23:30, stating that they could lose half of Norwegian's departures.
 The ministry granted such a permit on 25 January 2008.
 This prompted a lawsuit from 150 households within the noise zone, who stated that people with similar noise pollution around Gardermoen had been granted NOK 225,000 in compensation each.

 Norwegian Air Shuttle established a base at Rygge on 14 February 2008, with a second aircraft being stationed at the airport from 13 March.
-From February to April, Norwegian Air Shuttle started international flights to Alicante, Athens, Barcelona, Belgrade, Budapest, Istanbul, London, Málaga, Marrakech, Palanga, Szczecin, Valencia, Warsaw, with between two and four weekly services to each destination.
+From February to April, Norwegian Air Shuttle started international flights to Alicante, Athens, Barcelona, Belgrade, Budapest, Istanbul, London, Málaga, Marrakesh, Palanga, Szczecin, Valencia, Warsaw, with between two and four weekly services to each destination.
 In addition, the airline started two daily services to Bergen.
-Norwegian's services to Belgrade, Istanbul, Marrakech, Szczecin and Valencia were all terminated at Gardermoen the same time as they opened at Rygge.
+Norwegian's services to Belgrade, Istanbul, Marrakesh, Szczecin and Valencia were all terminated at Gardermoen the same time as they opened at Rygge.
 The airport stated that they had also been approached by Ryanair, who wanted to move the bulk of their services from Torp, but the airport stated that there was room for only one airline, and that they had prioritized Norwegian.

 The first Norwegian Air Shuttle plane took off at the 14 February 2008 heading for Budapest.
 The same day, the Norwegian State Railways started offering a shuttle bus service from Rygge Station on the Østfold Line to the airport.
 At the same time, Norwegian Business Aviation started offering executive jets from Rygge.
 From March, Widerøe started two daily services from Rygge to Copenhagen, the hub for their owner, Scandinavian Airlines.
 Apollo started flights to Chania from 11 May.
 Star Tour started weekly charter flights to Antalya, Chania and Palma de Mallorca during the first half of 2008.

 From 1 September, Widerøe terminated its Copenhagen route, while Norwegian terminated its London service.
 In October, Norwegian Air Shuttle introduced new international services to Las Palmas de Gran Canaria, Berlin, Kraków and Prague.
 New domestic routes were introduced to Trondheim, Stavanger, Tromsø and Bodø.